rug-compling/dact/cookbook/index.md

 > Verschillende pogingen van de zusjes om elkaar terug te vinden worden uiteindelijk door de oorlog gefrustreerd .

 ### Example 2
-Another example is illustrated by the following problem: find the leftmost word inside a te-infinitive phrase, i.e., a node with @cat="ti".
+Another example is given by the following problem: find the leftmost word inside a te-infinitive phrase, i.e., a node with @cat="ti".
 Note that the begin position of the leftmost word is not identical to the begin position of the ti, as the begin position of the ti (often) equals that of the subject or object NP that controls the subject of the ti.